Right now, your study plans for the NCIDQ may look something like this:

 Where you think you need focused time to learn, what you really need are interruptions.

 When you’re creating your study plans, leave time for interruptions to happen.
-If you’re sitting at your desk practicing drawing all day, you're creating a situation where your learning is less effective.
+For example, if you’re sitting at your desk practicing drawing all day, you're making a situation where your learning is less effective.

 Here are some proven techniques to help you learn more in less time.